-What is a Triage?
+What is a Screening?

-Generally, the first step for students to get support from Student Health and Wellness-Mental Health (SHaW-MH) is called a triage (exceptions include Mental Health Crises and Consultation and Support).
+Generally, the first step for students to get support from Student Health and Wellness-Mental Health (SHaW-MH) is called a screening (exceptions include Mental Health Crises and Let's Talk).

 These appointments are typically held over the phone.
-Triages are brief assessments with a therapist to help us learn more about why you are seeking support.
-We will ask you questions like, "What's going on that brings you in?" and "how is your sleep/eating/academics?" as well as questions pertaining to your safety including thoughts about suicide and thoughts of harming others.
-You and the therapist will discuss options for next steps that best address your particular needs.
+Screenings are brief assessments with a clinician to help us learn more about why we are seeking support.
+SHaW will ask you questions like, "What's going on that brings you in?" and "how is your sleep/eating/academics?" as well as questions pertaining to your safety including thoughts about suicide and thoughts of harming others.
+You and the clinician will discuss options for next steps that best address your particular needs.
 Resources and support may include a referral to a workshop, short-term individual or group therapy, discussion of medication services, and/or referrals to other campus or community resources.

-Students may schedule a triage online or by phone (860-486-4705) and should be prepared for the appointment by being in a quiet and private location.
-Please call us for any specific requests or accommodations.
+Students may schedule a screening online or by phone (860-486-4705) and should be prepared for the appointment by being in a quiet and private location.
+Please call SHaW for any specific requests or accommodations.